T. Robert "Bob" Burke

 Sir Richard Feachem, KBE, CBE, BSc, PhD , DSc (Med), FREng

-Director, Global Health Group at UCSF Global Health Sciences
+Director, Global Health Group at UCSF Institute for Global Health Sciences

 Nicholas Hellmann, MD